rehierl/node-tree-outliner/1-3-1-hierarchy-of-sequences/readme.md

-**TODO** - needs substantial editing
+This content proofs that (directed) ordered trees are hierarchies of sequences.

-Proof that (directed) ordered trees are equivalent to hierarchies of sequences.
+**TODO** - this whole chapter needs substantial editing